AaronFilson/glazecalc/README.md

 There is no size limit imposed on users of the Glaze Calc app, so if you host it on the internet, you may want to extend this package to do so.

-Phase two planning is started, so please use Github's Issues or Pull Requests to send in your ideas.
-Enjoy!

--Aaron